-A landlords Legionnaires Risk Assessment is priced at just £85 which is inclusive of sampling, while a full commercial Legionnaires Assessment is priced on average at just £265 inclusive of sampling.
+A landlords Legionnaires Risk Assessment is priced from just £95 which is inclusive of sampling, while a full commercial Legionnaires Assessment is priced on average from just £265 inclusive of sampling.
 The assessments contain all the information and work sheets that are required to become fully compliant with the L8 regulations.

 We also carry out a number of other water related services, borehole water tests, drinking water tests, water metal tests, water bacterial counts (TVC) Coli-form, E .coli to name but a few.
 Please contact us for prices and more details

 If unsure on the number of units or items, type Unknown

 The incubation period for Legionnaires Disease is between 2 and 10 days.
 Symptoms can present themselves similar to that of flu and pneumonia so early detection is essential.